 Initial Login

 Rasbian does not have a default user anymore (versions prior to april 2022 used to have a user named pi with password raspberry).
-See above for the method to choose and set your login/password combination.
+Use the username which you set with rpi-imager.

 Now ssh into the Raspberry Pi.
 Example: